Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Software and data

 \section{Software and data}

 Data analysis was carried out using R \citep[version 4.4.1,][]{R2024}.
 We used the tidyverse packages \citep{tidyverse2019} for data wrangling and ggplot2 \citep{Wickham2016} for visualization.
-Data and code to reproduce our analyses, information on the computational environment used, and additional results from our literature review are available in the online supplement, which can be found at \anonymize{\url{https://github.com/SamCH93/missSim}}.
+Data and code to reproduce our analyses, information on the computational environment, and additional results from our literature review are available in the online supplement (\anonymize{\url{https://github.com/SamCH93/missSim}}).
 A snapshot of the repository at the time of writing is archived on Zenodo \anonymize{(\url{https://doi.org/10.5281/zenodo.13846651})}.
 The simulation summary data from \citet{Carter2019} were downloaded from \url{https://github.com/nicebread/meta-showdown}.